• Skip to primary navigation

 The Upper Colorado River Scenic Byway runs directly along the Colorado River, with plenty of spots to pull over and take in the views of the river and red rock cliffs that surround it.

-You will also pass a viewpoint of the majestic Fisher Towers, where you can stop for some hiking or oggle at the climbers taking on these gravity-defying mud castles.
+You will also pass a viewpoint of the majestic Fisher Towers, where you can stop for some hiking or oggle at the climbers taking on these gravity-defying mud castles at one of Moab’s best climbing areas.

 Local tip: Take a break from your drive at the Red Cliffs Lodge, where you can have lunch, check out the free movie museum, and do a wine tasting at the Castle Creek Winery.